Voice-Lab/VoiceLab/README.md

 <img src="Voicelab/favicon.ico">**VoiceLab**
 ======
 **Automated Reproducible Acoustical Analysis**
+Voice Lab is an automated voice analysis software.
+What this software does is allow you to measure, manipulate, and visualize many voices at once, without messing with analysis parameters.
+You can also save all of your data, analysis parameters, manipulated voices, and full colour spectrograms and power spectra, with the press of one button.

 ## Contributors
-David Feinberg, PhD
+1. David Feinberg, PhD

-Oliver Cook
+2. Oliver Cook

 ## Version
 * Version 1.0